 S&C

-S&C, or at long run pace, is an important way to increase your strength while decreasing your injury risk.
+S&C, or Long run pace, is an important way to increase your strength while decreasing your injury risk.
 Do a circuit comprising the three exercises in the training plan below, as well as three others exercises of your choice.
 Complete three sets of 10-15 reps for one circuit, then add more circuits as your fitness increases.

-minutes easy, 8 miles at long run pace, 10 minutes easy box jumps, burpees, side planks, chin-ups, triceps dips and press-ups.
+Why you should walk an ultramarathon box jumps, burpees, side planks, chin-ups, triceps dips and press-ups.

 Specificity